-Hurricane Michael made landfall near Mexico Beach, Florida on October 10th, 2018.
-Michael made landfall as a Category 4 hurricane, with maximum sustained winds of 155 mph.
-The third most intense Atlantic Hurricane to make landfall in the United States, Michael broke wind speed records as the strongest storm on record to hit the Florida Panhandle.
+Hurricane Michael made landfall near Mexico Beach, Florida on October 10th, 2018 as a Category 4 hurricane.
+With maximum sustained winds of 155 mph, it was the third most intense Atlantic Hurricane to make landfall in the United States, breaking wind speed records as the strongest storm on record to hit the Florida Panhandle.
 As Michael tracked across the Southeastern United States, strong winds caused 1.2 million power outages across the region, with power failing in Florida, Alabama, Georgia, Virginia, South Carolina and North Carolina.
-Sadly, 35 individuals lost their lives as a result of the storm.
+Sadly, 45 individuals lost their lives as a result of the storm.

 Assessing the immense and widespread destruction of the storm, our Hurricane Michael Rapid Response team jumped into action.
-We are working in Bay and Calhoun Counties, withthe majority of our work focused just outside Youngstown, Florida.
-Our work is currently focused on Chainsawing and Tree Work, Debris Removal and Residential Flood Cleanup, our focus has shifted to mucking and gutting homes.
+We are working in Bay and Calhoun Counties, with the majority of our work focused just outside Youngstown, Florida.
+While a lot of our work continues to be Chainsawing and Tree Work, Debris Removal and Residential Flood Cleanup, our focus has shifted to mucking and gutting homes.
 Due to the massive amount of roofing damage, many homes in the area are now seeing severe mold growth.
 Left untreated, this mold can cause serious health concerns and this is where mold sanitation comes into play.

-Please join us to help the families affected by Hurricane Michael, by donating and signing up to join our team of amazing volunteers today!
+Please join us in helping the families affected by Hurricane Michael, by donating or signing up to join our team of amazing volunteers today!